 The best way to deal with your student loans is to make a plan, get organized, automate your payments and forget them.
 Loan consolidation can help if you’ve got lots of different lenders, but it’s not necessary if you’re organized.

 I made a spreadsheet with all of my student loans, their balances, monthly payments, and interest rates.
-I then set up automated monthly payments through each student loan servicer’s Website.
-(For those curious, I had student loan interest rates of five percent and 7.6 percent and only made regular payments until my balances were about $1,000 each—at which point I paid them off in full.)
+I then set up automated monthly payments through each student loan servicer’s website.
+(For those curious, I had student loan interest rates of 5% and 7.6% and only made regular payments until my balances were about $1,000 each—at which point I paid them off in full.)

-- One of my servicers, NelNet, gave me a 0.25 percent interest rate reduction for having autopay through them.
+- One of my servicers, NelNet, gave me a 0.25% interest rate reduction for having AutoPay through them.

 Not paying your student loans is a big deal.

 You probably know by now that if you stop paying a credit card bill, your credit score goes down and it will be difficult to get new credit when you need it.
 The bank will send your account into collections and you’ll get lots of phone calls and letters until you pay up.
 You can even be taken to court and a judge can order your wages garnished.